A Lyapunov stability proof and a port-Hamiltonian physics-informed neural network for chaotic synchronization in memristive neurons: Summary and conclusions

-Direct simulations confirm complete synchronization and show monotone decay of the synchronization energy.
+Direct simulations confirm complete synchronization and \marius{show decay of the synchronization Hamiltonian to zero as $t\to\infty$}.
 Parameter sweeps across $(k,\rho,m,g_e)$ reveal consistent trends between Lyapunov and Hamiltonian diagnostics: stronger electrical coupling accelerates synchronization, whereas excessive flux coupling can inject energy and delay convergence.
 Heatmaps of $\dot V$ and $\dot H$ agree across the parameter planes, supporting the equivalence of the two perspectives.

 Our proof and learned structure are derived for the linearized error dynamics in a two-neuron setting with a separable-gradient prior.
-Extending the analysis to (i) nonidentical neurons and parameter mismatch, (ii) networks with arbitrary topology, (iii) stochastic forcing and measurement noise, and (iv) partial observability and latent-state identification are natural next steps.
-Methodologically, lifting the separability prior via adaptive masking, handling the piecewise memristive nonlinearity beyond linearization, and incorporating uncertainty quantification into the pH-PINN would broaden applicability.
-Finally, deploying the framework on experimental data and leveraging it for structure-preserving control design (\textit{e.g.,} energy shaping and damping injection) are promising directions.
+Extending the analysis to (a) nonidentical neurons and parameter mismatch, (b) larger networks with arbitrary topology, (c) stochastic forcing and measurement noise, and (d) partial observability and latent-state identification are natural next steps.
+Methodologically, lifting the separability prior via adaptive masking, handling the piecewise memristive nonlinearity beyond linearization, and incorporating uncertainty quantification into the pH-PINN would broaden applicability. \marius{Morever,} deploying the framework on experimental data and leveraging it for structure-preserving control design (\textit{e.g.,} energy shaping and damping injection) are promising directions.

-In summary, the paper provides (a) verifiable synchronization conditions for a biophysically enriched Hindmarsh--Rose model, (b) a closed-form synchronization energy and its energy–rate law, and (c) a principled learning architecture that discovers the same energetic structure directly from data.
-Together, these results bridge rigorous dynamical-systems analysis with physics-informed machine learning for nonlinear neuronal synchronization and offer a template for energy-aware modeling in broader classes of complex systems.
+In summary, the paper provides (I) verifiable conditions for synchronization in a biophysically enriched Hindmarsh–Rose model, (II) a closed-form \marius{synchronization Hamiltonian} function together with an explicit rate law for its evolution, and (III) a principled learning architecture that recovers an equivalent Hamiltonian-based structure from data (up to scaling and additive constants).
+Collectively, these results connect rigorous dynamical systems analysis with physics-informed machine learning for nonlinear neuronal synchronization and provide a template for a port-Hamiltonian-aware modeling in broader classes of complex systems.